 “I was doing my weekly claim as I was supposed to every Sunday but I wasn’t getting any of those payments,” she explained.

 “Every morning at 8:15 I’m on with the phone in my hand ready to be the first one to call,” said Nelson.
 “When you call, they play the little message and the phone will automatically hang up on you.
-You can’t literally get though to anyone they say there is a cue that you get put into.
+You literally can't get though to anyone and they say there is a queue that you get put into.
 I’ve been calling for weeks since the end of March basically every single day.”

 Fogg acknowledges that getting through over the phone is a challenge.

 “I suggest that you file online,” said Fogg.
 “If you don’t get a response if you can’t get through to answer your questions send an email.”

 Virginians can email the VEC at email@example.com, but Fogg warned that they are receiving up to 20,000 emails per day.